2023 has been another turbulent year, presenting both challenges and opportunities for business taxpayers.

 - The Policy is valid once signed for all years going forward.
 If one was prepared for you in a prior year, another policy is not required.

-Depending on your projected income, it may make sense to accelerate income into the 2022 tax year.
+Depending on next year’s projected income, it may make sense to accelerate income into the 2023 tax year.
 Some options for accelerating income include:

-If you expect your income to decrease next year, we should accelerate what deductions we can into the current year.
+If you expect your income to decrease next year, you should accelerate what deductions you can into the current year.
 Some options for accelerating deductions include:

 Recent Legislation and Other Considerations

-- New Credit for Qualified Commercial Clean Vehicles.
-There is a new qualified commercial clean vehicle credit for qualified vehicles acquired and placed in service after December 31, 2022.
+- Credit for Qualified Commercial Clean Vehicles – A qualified commercial clean vehicle credit is available for qualified vehicles acquired and placed in service after December 31, 2022.
 The credit per vehicle is the lesser of: (1) 15% of the vehicle’s basis (30% for vehicles not powered by a gasoline or diesel engine) or (2) the “incremental cost” of the vehicle over the cost of a comparable vehicle powered solely by a gasoline or diesel engine.
 The maximum credit per vehicle is $7,500 for vehicles with gross vehicle weight ratings of less than 14,000 pounds, or $40,000 for heavier vehicles.

 - Qualified Small Business Payroll Tax Credit for Increasing Research Activities – A “qualified small business” (QSB) with qualifying research expenses could elect to claim up to $250,000 of its credit for increasing research activities as a payroll tax credit against the employer’s share of Social Security tax.
 For tax years beginning after December 31, 2022, QSBs may apply an additional $250,000 in qualifying research expenses as a payroll tax credit against the employer share of Medicare.
 The credit cannot exceed the tax imposed for any calendar quarter, with unused amounts of the credit carried forward.

 - Employee Retention Credit (ERC) – Previous legislation from 2020 provided a refundable employment tax credit for eligible employers paying qualified wages and health plan expenses.
 This tax credit was available for any employer whose business operations were fully or partially suspended due to orders from a governmental authority or an employer with a significant decline in gross receipts.
-A 2021 law has retroactively terminated the ERC before it was scheduled to end.
-The ERC now only applies through September 30, 2021 (rather than through December 31, 2021) — unless the employer is a “recovery startup business.”
-Eligible employers that have not yet claimed (or incorrectly claimed) any ERC for qualified wages paid between March 13, 2020, through and including September 30, 2021, may still obtain the ERC by amending their quarterly employment tax returns (i.e., Forms 941-X, “Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund).
+The ERC applies through September 30, 2021— unless the employer is a “recovery startup business.”
+Eligible employers that have not yet claimed (or incorrectly claimed) any ERC for qualified wages paid between March 13, 2020, through and including September 30, 2021, may still obtain the ERC by amending their quarterly employment tax returns (i.e., Forms 941-X, “Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund”).
 If you haven’t assessed this opportunity or we currently are not working on this for you, please reach out and let us know so we can determine if you qualify.

 Berndt CPA LLC